mobiledge/mobiledge.github.io/README.md

 *Listen for intuition, Read for understanding, Practice for mastery, Repeat for memory.*

+*Everyday, learn something new, and revise something old.*

 #### Rules for Organization
 - Product Type (App, SAAS, Trading etc)
 - Domain: Repo